Events

 Tickets £10, email hughlupton@gmail.com to book tickets

 Black as crow, red as blood, white as snow are colours seared into many fairytales summoning creation, destruction and redemption.
-This performance takes place at dusk in a Cambridge garden and conjures contradictory Crow, from: sparkling creation to a bloody battle between the birds and the beasts; hints of Snow White to the terrifying Valkyries; crazed tricks to lust gone wrong; utter destruction to regeneration.
-This darkly humorous performance weaves poetic language with song, strange musical sounds with a toy crow!
-Crow was there at the beginning, creates the Universe, warns of dangers, plays the fool, makes love, urges war, flies over the battlefield, brings peace, keeps memories, counts time, waits for doom, is the matter of the land itself.
-Discover dangerous, devilish, divine Crow.
-Adults only.
+This performance takes the audience from: sparkling creation to a bloody battle between the birds and the beasts; hints of Snow White to the terrifying Valkyries; crazed tricks to lust gone wrong; utter destruction to regeneration.

 Flowing Words – Outdoor riverside creative writing workshop.